Officer's 'racist' posts key to Sterling Brown suit against Milwaukee police

-(CNN)The NBA's Sterling Brown, who was tased and arrested earlier this year after an altercation stemming from a parking violation, filed a lawsuit Tuesday against the city of Milwaukee, the police chief and the officers who arrested him.
+(CNN)The NBA's Sterling Brown, who was tased and arrested earlier this year after an altercation stemming from a parking violation, filed a lawsuit Tuesday against the city of Milwaukee, the police chief and the eight officers involved in his arrest.

-Key to the suit will be one of the officer's alleged social media posts, which appear to celebrate the actions of officers, three of whom were suspended without pay.
+Key to the suit will be one of the officers' alleged social media posts, which appear to celebrate the actions of the officers, three of whom were suspended without pay.
 Though an initial police report described Brown as aggressive, Police Chief Alfonso Morales has since apologized for the officers' behavior, saying they acted "inappropriately."
 Mayor Tom Barrett said, "No citizen should be treated this way."

 The lawsuit alleges, among other things, unlawful arrest, excessive use of force and violation of the 14th Amendment's Equal Protection Clause.
 It also accuses the officers of collaborating to conceal their actions.
-It seeks compensatory and punitive damages.
+It seeks compensatory and punitive damages, stating that Brown suffered "unnecessary and severe personal physical and psychological and emotional injuries."

+According to the lawsuit, in addition to discriminating against Brown because he's black and violating his rights by treating a parking violation as a criminal offense, officers also failed to read Brown his Miranda rights.
+Also, at certain points some of the officers turned off their bodycams, the suit says.

+It also accuses one of the officers, Sgt.
+Jeffrey Krueger, of firing his Taser on four previous occasions "that did not result in charges being brought against his victims."

 "For too long, African-American men have been arrested and abused and killed as a result of bad police work," Brown's attorney, Mark Thomsen, said.
 "That work is a stain on this city and an insult to good police officers in this city and county."